 Rare is the house that does not have a few hidden flaws or defects that you won't know about until the inspection.
 After reviewing the inspector's report, you'll have to decide:

-Discuss with the inspector or outside contractors whether the problems can be fixed and how much repairs are likely to cost.
-A pervasive mold problem, for example, sometimes can’t be fixed, but repairing an old air conditioning system won’t typically require a team of specialists.
+Discuss with the inspector or outside contractors whether the problems can be fixed and if so, how much repairs are likely to cost.
+A pervasive mold problem, for example, might not be fixable, but repairing an old air conditioning system won't typically require a team of specialists.

 If a problem can't be fixed, you must decide whether you still want to buy the house.
 In some states, your standard inspection contingency will say that you must give the seller a chance to fix a problem before backing out of the deal.
 But if the problem truly can't be fixed, you should be able to walk away from the deal.

-Your first inclination may be to ask the seller to pay for everything.
-You can certainly try, but don’t be so unreasonable that the seller says, “Forget it!”
+Your first inclination might be to ask the seller to pay for everything.
+You can certainly try, but don't be so unreasonable that the seller says, "Forget it!"
 It really depends on the repairs and how necessary (and expensive) they are.
-If you’ve got some leverage—for example, you know the seller needs to move fast or that the house sat on the market for months before your offer came along—you can push harder for the seller to pay for all repairs.
-But if you know that the seller is sitting on a backup offer that is higher than yours, you’re best off keeping requests to a minimum.
+If you've got some leverage—for example, you know the seller needs to move fast or that the house sat on the market for months before your offer came along—you can push harder for the seller to pay for all repairs.
+But if you know that the seller is sitting on a backup offer that is higher than yours, you're best off keeping requests to a minimum.